mooreniemi/mooreniemi.github.io/_posts/2022-12-31-rum-in-rust.md

 > the ratio between the space utilized for auxiliary and base data,
 > divided by the space utilized for base data.

-When thinking about how a search engine is updated, you have much more complexity than a key-value store.
+For example, when thinking about how a search engine is updated, you have much more complexity than a key-value store.
 (Elasticsearch alludes to this in their [index splitting documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-split-index.html#incremental-resharding).)
 It's the case that a single document update will require updating many different posting lists (one for each of its terms), and those posting